Auverland Type A3/A3L

 HF1 HS1 HR1

 Notes: The SM3 version of this light French truck has drop sides, drop tailgate, and troop seats down the center facing outwards.
 Its chassis is strengthened for airdrops and LAPES operations.
 The STL version is the same, but is not strengthened for air delivery, and has a higher suspension for use in brushy terrain.
-Both vehicles has a 100-liter tank for drinking water, and both have canvas covers that can be rolled up to open up the sides.
+Both vehicles have a 100-liter tank for drinking water, and both have canvas covers that can be rolled up to open up the sides while still keeping the sun off your head.
 Most parts are in common with the 4.20 SM3/STL truck.
 No weapon mounts are provided with the basic vehicles.
-A version of this vehicle mounts the LAU-97 multiple rocket launcher (see Belgian Self-Propelled Artillery); the weight of this vehicle is 5.65 tons.
-The entire VLRA series is in use by France and by most African nations, as well as Ireland.
+A version of this vehicle mounts the LAU-97 multiple rocket launcher (see Belgian MRLs).
+The entire VLRA series is in use by France and by most African nations, as well as Ireland; some 30 countries use the VLRA TPK line of trucks.
+The entire VLRA TPK line has excellent parts commonality between their light and medium trucks.
+Power is provided by a Perkins 6.354.4 developing 138 horsepower, coupled with a manual transmission.
+The brakes are power assisted, but steering is not.

 Vehicle